![]() |

 7. What's The Basic Procedure?

-c) Read through the Medical Preparations information and ask questions!
+c) Read through the medical preparations information carefully.
+Discuss it with your family and doctor and ask questions!
 Next, make arrangements to get any immunizations or prescriptions you might need.
+Don't forget to visit your dentist too, if you haven't done so recently.

-g) Once all completed paperwork is returned and you have been approved on the trip, you receive a complete package including trip notes, detailed instructions and suggested trek preparations, a packing guide, language guide, maps, and more.
+g) Once the completed paperwork is returned and you have been confirmed on the trip, you receive a complete pre–trip package including the full itinerary, trip notes (updated, detailed information, instructions and suggested trek preparations), a packing list, reading list, language sheet, and more.

 8. What's The Best Time To Go?

-We can provide you with stopover information to connection cities such as Bangkok, Hong Kong and Singapore.
-We can also help you extend your trip in other ways.
-How about a wildlife safari before or after your trek?
-You can opt to tour in the warmth and comfort of a vehicle — or spy deer, rhinoceros and tigers from the back of an elephant!
-Three day/two night packages can start at about $200.
-We can arrange stops in New Delhi for a visit to the Taj Mahal — one of the seven wonders of the world.
+We can help with stopover information, accommodation and services in hub connection cities such as Bangkok, Hong Kong and Singapore.
+You can also extend your trip in many ways.
+How about a wildlife safari or a jungle lodge stay before or after your trek?
+Tour in the comfort of an air–conditioned vehicle — or view deer, rhinoceros and tigers from the back of an elephant!
+Three day/two night Nepal jungle packages can start at about $300USD.
+We can arrange tours from New Delhi for a visit to the Taj Mahal — one of the seven wonders of the world.
 Many people would have felt their trip was incomplete without seeing it.
-Also popular are Buddhist centers like Dharamsala in India where, His Holiness the Dalai Lama, lives in exile.
+We can arrange train travel in most areas.
+Visitors enjoy the adventure of the high–altitude, three–day train route from Lhasa, Tibet to Beijing, China.
+Also popular are Buddhist centers like Dharamsala in India where his holiness, The Dalai Lama, lives in exile.
 Others study meditation or learn Thankha painting.
-We are happy to help you arrange anything you might imagine anywhere in the Himalayan region.
-Just let us know what you would like to do!↑
+Perhaps a trip to visit hidden Laos?
+We are happy to help you arrange anything you might imagine anywhere in the Himalayan region and Southeast Asia.
+Just let us know what you would like to do — we do that!

 10. Are Your Trips Only For Women or Men?

-The founder of HHT is a woman but our trips are meant for everyone.
-Some of our trip leaders and staff are men, as is most of our overseas crew.
-Please be assured that you will feel totally comfortable traveling with us whether you are male or female.↑
+The founder of HHT is a woman, many staff members are men but our trips?
+They are meant for everyone.
+Please know and expect that you will feel totally comfortable and at–home when traveling with us whether you are male or female.
+Everyone is always welcomed where the focus is for a great adventure.

 11. Can I Feel Comfortable In Asia As A Gay Man Or Lesbian?

-Public discretion is appropriate for westerners visiting other cultures — and that is true for all aspects of life.
-None of our participants has ever had any trouble with 'being themselves' and have always felt at ease throughout our trips while being a visitor.
-Ask us if there is a gay person who's done the same trip that you might talk to about their own experiences.↑
+Public discretion and cultural sensitivity to our hosts are appropriate for all visitors — being sensitive and aware about the people and places you are visiting, shows respect everywhere you go.
+None of our participants has ever had any trouble with 'being themselves' and have always felt at ease throughout our trips while being a welcomed visitor.
+Ask us if there is a gay person who's enjoyed the same kind of trip, so you might ask about their own experiences.

 12. Do I Need To Worry About Theft?